Hcran18/Chore-Chart/README.md

-# TODO GAME
+# Chore Chart

 ## Description
-TODO GAME will eventually be a way for parents to incentivize their children by setting todos worth points upon completion.
+Chore Chart will eventually be a way for parents to incentivize their children by setting todos worth points upon completion.
 Children will then be able to redeem their points for rewards that their parents have set.

 ## Table of Contents
 - [Installation](#installation)